Zingzy/hPyT/readme.md

-# hPyT - Hide Python Titlebar
+# hPyT - Hack Python Titlebar

 A package to manipulate window titlebar in GUI applications.
 **Supports Both Windows 11 and 10**